 - Does whitespace (paragraph spacing, indentation) help reinforce the relationships among the main ideas?

-- Does color draw emphasize and enhance important information?
+- Does color draw emphasis and enhance important information?

 - Do pictures, charts, or graphics reinforce what the words say?

-Read more details about how we graded agencies in the full White Paper.
+You can read more details about how we graded agencies in the full Report Card.